Updated July 4th, 2018.

 What to bring to the Mt Rinjani Trek?

-Bring a flashlight.
-A phone light will not be satisfactory (trust me I forgot a flashlight and it was a huge mistake).
+Bring a flashlight or better still, a head torch so that you can walk with both of your hands free!
+A phone light will not be satisfactory (trust me I forgot to bring a decent source of light and it was a huge mistake!).

-Go pro or nice camera if you have one, you will want the memories and it’s worth hauling around.
+Go pro or a decent camera if you have one, you will want the memories and it’s worth hauling around.

 Moist towelettes – you get volcanic ash all over you and there is nowhere to wash your hands or clean off.